nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 “Well---what the hell's holdin’ y’?” he inquired as Bubber hesitated, doubting that he had heard aright.
 Bubber turned slowly, shaking his head and meditating aloud:

 "When that boogy gits evil he gits so evil.
-They's so damn much of 'im."
+They's so damn much of &rsquo;im."

 "Then come down and unsash that winder," Shine commanded balefully, "and stand by to pull in, see?"